lem-project/lem-project.github.io/content/en/usage/usage.md

 | `frame-multiplexer-prev` | `C-z p`              | go to the previous workspace     |
 | `frame-multiplexer-delete` | `C-z d`            | delete the current workspace     |
 | `toggle-frame-multiplexer` |                    | enable or disable (and loose) all workspaces     |

+The frame multiplexer is enabled by default.
+It shows a buffer indicator on the top left corner of the editor.

+You can disable it with `M-x toggle-frame-multiplexer`.

+Well, if you want to be sure, add this in your Lem init file:

+     (remove-hook *after-init-hook* 'lem/frame-multiplexer::enable-frame-multiplexer)

 ## vi and emacs modes